Jbrenton191/RNAseq_splicing_pipeline/README.md

 ## 2.
   Change the genome or transcripts build or gtf in the gencode_genome_download.nf file in the modules folder.
 New ftp links can be added and then the gunzip lines need to be updated to match those names.

+The current pipeline is set to download gencode v41 gtf and transcript references and use the GRCh38 genome.

 ## 3.
   The config file also needs to be changed depending on your system/server.
 It currently runs 6 processes/tasks (an individual file or module being run = 1 task) at a time and uses 6 CPUs and 36 GB of RAM per task (as currently being used on a large server).